mslinn/awsLambdaTest/HTTP_API.md

    ```

 2. Permissions have not yet been provided for the Lambda to be executed by the API Gateway, so
-   attempting to invoke would result in API Gateway recieving an `AccessDenied` error,
+   attempting to invoke would result in API Gateway receiving an `AccessDenied` error,
    which results in the client receiving `{"message":"Internal Server Error"}`.

    To add permissions to the Lambda to allow the API to invoke it, type the following.